casualsnek/cassowary/README.md

  - Easily access host filesystem from windows
  - Easy to use configuration utility
  - Creating application launcher for windows application easily
+ - Automatically suspending VM when no windows application is in use and auto resume when required ( virt-manager only )

 ## This README consists of instructions for:
 1. [Setting up Windows VM with virt-manager](docs/1-virt-manager.md)